Snow sweeps UK after coldest night of the year

 Areas in the North West, South East and Wales woke up to snow in the morning as freezing conditions continued.

 Manchester Airport was forced to shut its runways due to heavy snow on Saturday morning.
+Dozens of flights have been diverted or cancelled, with tens of thousands of passengers affected by disruption.

 Have you been affected by the cold weather?
 Get in touch with zoe.tidman@independent.co.uk